 - Suggest productswith a similar price point.
 Although in principle this point could seem to contradict the last one, showing products with a similar price point together will help the customer perceive them as a better deal.

 - Highlight the added benefits of the advanced version of whatever the customer is looking for.
 If they’re looking for a phone, for example, show the advantages of the next model and you’ll be indirectly carrying out an upselling technique in the process.

 According to FunnelStrategist statistics, cross-selling can increase the profits of an online store by 30%.

-It’s more profitable to promote repeat sales than it is to attract new customers and make sure they convert.
+First of all, cross-selling brings benefits in terms of sales, but it also lowers the acquisition cost.
+And, at the end of the day, it’s more profitable to promote repeat sales than it is to attract new customers and make sure they convert.